allyourbankarebelongtous/pleb-vpn/README.md

 ![Pleb-VPN](pictures/raspilogo_tile_400px.png)

 # Pleb-VPN
-_Easy VPS sharing for cheaper hybrid solution for plebs...built for Raspiblitz._
+_Easy VPS sharing for cheaper hybrid solution for Plebs...built for Raspiblitz._

 `Version 0.9.0rc1 including LND hybrid, CLN hybrid, WireGuard, and recurring payments`

 **Pleb-VPN is a Raspiblitz tool set that allows you to easily take your node from a tor-only node to a hybrid solution with a public Virtual Private Server
  - either yours or someone elses!
-It also includes a number of tools to facilitate this, including an easy-to-install implementation of wireguard for private, secure VPN access to your node anywhere, anytime, and the ability to automatically send recurring payments over lightning via keysend.**
+It also includes a number of tools to facilitate this, including an easy-to-install implementation of WireGuard for private, secure VPN access to your node anywhere, anytime, and the ability to automatically send recurring payments over lightning via keysend.**

-Pleb-VPN was born out of the realization that tor was always going to be insufficient for routing nodes, and that most plebs either won't afford or can't set up (or both) a VPS with a VPN and enable hybrid mode on their node.
+Pleb-VPN was born out of the realization that tor was always going to be insufficient for routing nodes, and that most Plebs either won't afford or can't set up (or both) a VPS with a VPN and enable hybrid mode on their node.
 Enter Pleb-VPN!
-This enables easy VPS sharing and lowers the cost of going clearnet for plebs.
+This enables easy VPS sharing and lowers the cost of going clearnet for Plebs.

 Pleb-VPN is a free open-source Raspiblitz integration of OpenVPN and WireGuard, and includes scripts to configure either LND or Core Lightning (or both!) for hybrid mode.
-You may use this in conjunction with your own VPS set up as an openVPN server, or you may contact me on TG @allyourbankarebelongtous or via email: allyourbankarebelongtous@protonmail.com, agree to a small monthly fee (I don't know how much it will cost me to expand yet or how big the demand is so accurate pricing is difficult to predict), and obtain access to my VPS to go clearnet.
+You may use this in conjunction with your own VPS set up as an OpenVPN server, or you may contact me on TG @allyourbankarebelongtous or via email: allyourbankarebelongtous@protonmail.com, agree to a small monthly fee (I don't know how much it will cost me to expand yet or how big the demand is so accurate pricing is difficult to predict), and obtain access to my VPS to go clearnet.
 You would be paying for VPS access/use, not for Pleb-VPN.

-If there are any other plebs who want to share their VPS for a small fee, feel free to advertize and direct interested parties here for the easy-to-implement Raspiblitz hybrid option!
-This will work with any public VPN (in the sense that the IP of the VPS is for public access) that uses openVPN for its connection and allows port forwarding.
+If there are any other Plebs who want to share their VPS for a small fee, feel free to advertize and direct interested parties here for the easy-to-implement Raspiblitz hybrid option!
+This will work with any public VPN (in the sense that the IP of the VPS is for public access) that uses OpenVPN for its connection and allows port forwarding.

 **You can also set up your VPS to share with others as a VPN if you like to help increase the availability of clearnet/hybrid nodes on the lightning network!**